 The Partnership for Inclusive Disaster Strategies operates a disaster hotline, which you can contact any time at 1-800-626-4959.

-Visit the TDEM website and select your region and county to find local information on where to find potable water, warming centers, and shelters.
+Visit the Texas Division of Emergency Management website and select your region and county to find local information on where to find potable water, warming centers, and shelters.

 Search Texas A&M University’s Directory of Community Resources for People with Disabilities to find resources and organizations by category and location, developed as part of Project REDD (Research and Education on Disability and Disaster).